-Most weeks I write a song.
-I track them on Sundays and post them here along with a few notes.
+Welcome to the SONG BLOG.
+Most weeks, Dan Webb writes a song.
+He tracks them on Sundays and posts them here along with a few notes.

 This song was started in November and I had a chance to finish it up last Sunday.
 It’s a slower song that has a sparser arrangement which is driven more by the bass than the guitar.
 I applied some keys to it as well.
 I did a small guitar part on the telecaster through the invader to explore the reverb and tremolo effects that were recently restored to the amplifier.
 Lyrically it’s about TV.

 This is the last song for 2018.
 I had the melody and lyrics kicking around for a few years.
 I borrowed a lot from Justin Townes Earle for this tune, specifically Harlem River Blues.
 This song makes use of two chords, A and B minor.
 I initially had another part for this song because I didn’t think I could get away with just two chords but in the end it didn’t need it.
 I used the tele for this one and added some organ to fill in the gaps.